kitnil/guix-artwork/website/posts/towards-guix-for-devops.md

 The take-away from that example is that there's a new `machine` type atop the good ol' `operating-system` type, specifying how the machine should be _provisioned_.
-The version of 'guix deploy' that's currently on the master branch only supports `managed-host-environment-type`, which is used for machines that are already up and running the Guix System.
+The version of `guix deploy` that's currently on the master branch only supports `managed-host-environment-type`, which is used for machines that are already up and running the Guix System.
 Provisioning, in that sense, only really involves opening an SSH connection to the host.
 But I'm sure you can